 Frequently asked questions about short-term health insurance in North Carolina

 Yes.
-As of 2020, there were at least nine insurers offering short-term health insurance in North Carolina.
+As of 2023, there were at least eight insurers offering short-term health insurance in North Carolina.

 Short-term health insurance in North Carolina follows state statute (§ 58-3-225) which outlines short-term plan duration as described under federal rules (defined in Part 144 of Title 45 of the Code of Federal Regulations).